Channel Models

 - angleScaling:

 The Angle Scaling parameters.
-If specified, it must be a tuple of 2 numpy arrays.
+If specified, it must be a tuple of 2 NumPy arrays.

 The first item specifies the mean values for angle scaling.
 It’s a 1-D NumPy array containing four values for: the Azimuth angle of Departure, Azimuth angle of Arrival, Zenith angle of Departure, and Zenith angle of Arrival.

 The second item specifies the RMS angle spread values.
-It is a 1-D numpy array containing four RMS values for: the Azimuth angle of Departure, Azimuth angle of Arrival, Zenith angle of Departure, and Zenith angle of Arrival.
+It is a 1-D NumPy array containing four RMS values for: the Azimuth angle of Departure, Azimuth angle of Arrival, Zenith angle of Departure, and Zenith angle of Arrival.
 For more information, please refer to Angle Scaling.

-(the default), the Angle Scaling is disabled.
+If this value is set to None (the default), the Angle Scaling is disabled.

 - Return type:

-, a generator object that is used to generate channel matrices.
+ChanGen, a generator object that is used to generate channel matrices.

 Example: